 6. An extra set of clothes and a light towel

 It is good to keep an extra set of clothes of the child and a light towel, preferably a quick dry towel.
 This is because there might be water parks in some zoos.
 The El Paso Zoo has a water park.
 Kids love to play in those water parks.
 The towel and the extra set of clothes really become handy after the great fun.

-Not only because there may be a water park, kids may spill and spoil clothes causing themselves some discomfort during a zoo trip.
+Not only because there may be a water park, but kids may also spill and spoil clothes causing themselves a great deal of discomfort for the rest of the zoo trip.

 We prefer SPF-50 sunscreens for Dear Son.
-If it is too thick, I apply a daily moisturizer first and then apply the sunscreen.
+Sometimes it feels too thick.
+If the sunscreen feels too sticky, I apply a daily moisturizer first and then apply the sunscreen.
 It is important to include a sunscreen in the list of what to pack for a zoo trip because the sunscreen may wear off due to sweating or splash-splashing in the water park.

 Neosporin First Aid Antibiotic is good for minor cuts and scrapes.
 It may help on “ouch”-kind of bug bites too.
 I keep a small tube in a first aid kit of size no more than four or five inches in width and height.
 Such first aid kits are available as zippered pouches.
 I keep the pouch equipped with bandaid and gauze pads along with the Neosporin.

 I check the expiry dates of the Neosporin, bandaid, and the gauze pads every few months.
-For bandaids and sterile gauze pads, usually the date is listed on the box.
+For bandaids and sterile gauze pads, usually, the expiry date is listed on the box.
 Therefore, I check the original bandaid boxes for expiry dates.
-Expired or soon-to-be-expired bandaids and gauze pads become play items of Dear Son.
+Expired or soon-to-be-expired bandaids and gauze pads become play items for Dear Son.